Cart

 FFP3 Mask

 The FFP3 offers the highest protection from breathing in hazardous substances in the environment.
 The mask can protect from a variety of toxins, such as asbestos, bacteria, viruses and are often used by healthcare professionals when handling hazardous pharmaceutical chemicals.
+They have the highest safety standards.

 • 20 X APF